Blue Dolphin Cichlid

 Scientific and Common Names

 Blue Dolphin Cichlid is a common name for this species that is known by either of two scientific names: Cyrtocara moorii and Haplochromis moorii.
 This fish earned its common name because it is blue and the shape of its head closely resembles the shape of a dolphin’s head.
 Other common names include Malawi Blue Dolphin, Dolphin Cichlid, Blue Moorii, and Hap Moorii.
-This relatively peaceful cichlid is gorgeous to look at due to its bright, shiny blue coloring.
+This relatively peaceful cichlid is gorgeous to look at due to its bright, shiny blue colouring.

 Physical Description

 The Blue Dolphin Cichlid has a nuchal hump protruding from its forehead and it has bulging lips that extend from its face like a bill.
 Both of these physical characteristics combined resemble a dolphin.
-The nuchal hump on its head starts to develop as the fish matures and gets progressively larger as time goes on.
+The nuchal hump on its head starts to develop as the fish matures and gets progressively larger as time goes by.
 This hump develops in both male and female specimens.
-They are metallic-blue in color and may or may not have a scattering of black splotches all over their bodies.
-This eye-catching species can grow to be a maximum of 10 inches in length although females tend to be slightly smaller than males.
+They are metallic-blue in colour and may or may not have a scattering of black splotches all over their bodies.
+This eye-catching species can grow to be a maximum of 10 inches (25.40 cm) in length although females tend to be slightly smaller than males.
 This species has the potential to live for approximately 12 to 15 years.
 They are slow growing and take a long time to reach sexual maturity.

 Behavior and Compatibility